-3.4 ED/ED/80 CORPORATE EVENTS SPONSORSHIP PROGRAMME
+3.4 ED/ED/80 CORORATE EVENTS SPONSORSHIP PROGRAMME

-Members were reminded that the Council agreed to publish a call for applications for the Corporate Events Sponsorship Programme in January 2018 for events taking place from 1 April.
-The total budget available is $\pounds50,000$ for 2018-19, subject to the annual estimates process.
+Members are reminded that the Council agreed to publish a call for applications for the Corporate Events Sponsorship Programme in January 2018 for events taking place from 1 April.
+The total budget available is £50,000 for 2018-19, subject to the annual estimates process.
 A maximum award of sponsorship in the sum of £10,000 per event is available.